ahan98/naive-bayes/README.md

 # naive-bayes
-A simple Naive Bayes classifier for nominal data.
+A simple Naive Bayes' classifier for nominal data.
 Completed as coursework for Williams College
 CS374: Machine Learning.

 ## How to Run